nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 ### Biometrics

-I actually *really* hate this one, even more than phone number/SMS authentication, but I wanted to include it for completeness.
+I actually *really* hate this one, even more than SMS authentication, but I wanted to include it for completeness.
 Some examples of biometric authentication include fingerprint scanning or face ID.

 But if the hardware is scanning incorrectly, or you're wearing a face mask, these don't work.
-Similarly to my [second medium argument](#medium-argument-2), I don't want to give companies access to my biometric data.
+Similarly to my [second medium argument](#medium-argument-2), I don't want to give BookFace access to my biometric data.

 ### Software Token